kaylasmartz/MSBA-Capstone-Swire-Group-6/README.md

 ### Challenges
 There were two challenges that were reoccurring throughout this project.
 Multiple variables were highly correlated to our output variable that we would not have prior to the sales pitch Swire would give to prospects.
 Many of these highly correlated variables were tied to historic orders of customers.
-I chose to get rid of all of these predictors because they would artificially raise my prediction accuracy.
+We chose to get rid of all of these predictors because they would artificially raise our prediction accuracy.
-Most of the predictor variables used in the final model was categorical variables which did not lend itself well to getting an accurate prediction from my linear model.
+Most of the predictor variables used in the final model were categorical variables which did not lend itself well to getting an accurate prediction from the linear model.
 All though there were other models that could predict better they tended to take so long to calculate that field deployment would most likely not be feasible.
 ### Next Steps
 My recommended next steps are to look into gaining additional data to augment your existing data.
-The data I’d recommend gathering includes.
+The data we’d recommend gathering includes:
 Group or Person
 -How many years of business experience?
 -Do they own multiple businesses?